onflow/docs/docs/tools/flow-cli/dependency-manager.md

 > Note: You can also use the shorthand `deps`
 >

-In this command, the string that will be used as the `remoteSource` in the `flow.json` after installation is `testnet://0afe396ebc8eee65.FLOAT`.
+In this command, the string that will be used as the `source` in the `flow.json` after installation is `testnet://0afe396ebc8eee65.FLOAT`.
 This can be broken down into three sections for formatting it yourself for another contract:

 - **Network**: `testnet`
 - **Address**: `0ae53cb6e3f42a79`